gulsugungor/Python---Introduction-to-Programming/README.md

 Basic projects with Python

 For Sudoku Solver:
-->Run it in the terminal, take the input and output file as the arguments.
-->Input file consists of the rows of the sudoku game.
-Empty cells represtented as 0s.
-->After running the code, output file gives the step by step solution.
+->Run it in the terminal, take the input and output file as the arguments.\n ->Input file consists of the rows of the sudoku game.
+Empty cells represtented as 0s.\n ->After running the code, output file gives the step by step solution.\n
+\n
 For Number Pop Game:
 ->Run it in the terminal, take the input file as an argument.
 ->Find the neighbors with the same number and the program will take the coordinates as the user input.